PhasecoreX/docker-wordpress/README.md

 # WordPress

+### Notice: I don't use WordPress anymore.
+The Docker Hub image has been deleted!

 Modified Wordpress Docker image I use for my blog

 It's the same as wordpress:latest, but with a few modifications: